ckids-datafirst/2023-fall-aviation-safety/content/meetings/minutes_of_meeting_10_12_2023.md

+## Questions
+1. Are we supposed to make a new project or build upon existing work done by the last team?
+From the report, we can study that they have taken a lot of the same steps we are working on.
+2. Can we get access to get their project?
+3. Do we need to make a poster or ppt?
+What is the Mid-term presentation format?
+Is poster necessary?
+4. Data Doubts:
+&emsp;a.
+‘Weather Element/Visibility’ Numeric Value Meaning
+&emsp;b.
+‘Ceiling’ value meaning and usefulness?
+0- completely fogged
+&emsp;c.
+‘Flight Phase’ with multiple phases, eg: Parked; Landing; Landing, etc
+&emsp;d.
+‘Operating Under FAR Part’ meaning?
+&emsp;e.
+How should we handle the same columns for different aircrafts and persons?
+&emsp;f.
+Need some direction for where to proceed
+&emsp;g.
+The dataset description says that this dataset cannot be used for actual implementation since it is not approved by the FAA.

 ## Points discussed in the meeting:

 1. Upload data and other useful materials to the github repository for the professors to review